 By: Kelli Ballard | October 27, 2020 | 506 Words

-Dressing up as a witch for Halloween is popular among kids and adults as they take time adding warts to noses and other witchy accessories.
+Dressing up as a witch for Halloween is popular among kids and adults as they take time adding warts to their noses and other witchy accessories.
 In fact, according to Google, a witch is the number one costume choice for trick-or-treaters.
 While being a witch one night a year is fun for today’s partygoers, the folks from 17th century Salem, Massachusetts had a completely different idea of anyone suspected of practicing witchcraft.

 The folks in Salem took the Bible verse “Thou shalt not suffer a witch to live” (Exodus 22:18) very seriously.
 The Puritans were extremely religious people who believed the Church of England was too close to Catholicism and wanted to move away from the Catholic rituals and more towards the teachings of the Bible.
 Their beliefs and structure also made them less tolerant of anything that might break their strict rules.
 Unfortunately, many women and some men lost their lives after being accused of witchcraft during the Salem Witch Trials, which began in 1692.

 In January 1692, Elizabeth (Betty) Parris, 9, and 11-year-old Abigail Williams became strangely ill, causing fear and confusion within the community.
 The girls were the daughter and niece of the minister of Salem Village, Samuel Parris.
 A local doctor diagnosed the pair, saying they had been bewitched.
 The children claimed they were being bitten and pinched by unseen forces.
 Soon, other young girls in the community started saying they had similar symptoms.